 How Can I Find Out About Crime In My Neighborhood?

-Go to www.bellairepolice.com and on the left hand side you will see a pull down menu.
+Go to Bellaire Police Department website and on the left hand side you will see a pull down menu.
 You can research crime under the tabs Crime Profiles, Crime Maps, or Crime Call Search.

 What About Neighborhood Watch Signs?

-The signs work in two ways.
-First, they do show that the neighborhood actively participates and will report suspicious activity and second, it reminds people in a neighborhood that they are encouraged as well as responsible for reporting suspicious activity.
+The signs show that the neighborhood actively participates in Neighborhood Watch and will report suspicious activity.
+Additionally, it reminds people in the neighborhood that they are encouraged to report suspicious activity.
 On the left is the traditional Neighborhood Watch sign that has been used in the past.

 What Is The Next Step?